Swift-AI/Swift-AI/Examples/README.md

 ### Regression
 ##### Feed-Forward Neural Network

 A neural network can perform a regression for any arbitrary function.
-This example shows how [FFNN](https://github.com/collinhundley/Swift-AI/tree/master/Source#multi-layer-feed-forward-neural-network) can "learn" the sine function over time using backpropagation.
+This example shows how [FFNN](https://github.com/collinhundley/Swift-AI/tree/master/Source#multi-layer-feed-forward-neural-network) can "learn" the sine function using backpropagation.

 ![Sine.gif](https://github.com/collinhundley/Swift-AI/blob/master/SiteAssets/Sine.gif?raw=true)